Can moving sooner after knee fracture surgery speed up recovery?

 Summary

-This study looks at whether starting weight bearing and active knee exercises soon after surgery for a tibial plateau fracture helps reduce pain, improve knee movement, and aid bone healing.
-About 28 adults aged 18-50 who had a specific type of fracture fixed with plates and screws will take part.
-The goal is to see if this early approach works better than waiting longer to start these activities.
+This study looks at whether starting weight bearing and active knee exercises soon after surgery for a tibial plateau fracture (a type of knee break) helps reduce pain, improve knee movement, and support bone healing.
+About 28 adults aged 18 to 50 who had a specific type of fracture fixed with plates and screws will take part.
+They will be split into two groups: one starts early weight bearing and active exercises, the other starts with passive motion and delayed weight bearing.

 Disclaimer Read more